 This year I’ve been so insanely busy that I didn’t even notice when a holiday had arrived.
 On Halloween, a student greeted me by saying, “Happy Hello-ween!” and I was thinking, “Oh yeah!
-It IS Halloween!”
+It is Halloween!”
 Just this week I was asking my co-teacher what lesson I needed to prepare for Monday’s classes and she was like “Don’t come to school…it’s Christmas”.
 And I’m like…

 Jobs is another aspect I think about as well.
 I want to get into the film/TV industry so that’s another reason why I worry about my age.
 Don’t get me wrong, I don’t regret for a second my decision in coming to Korea and I would do it all over again if given the choice.
-(I’d probably save more early on but yeah, LOL).
+(I’d probably save more money early on but yeah, LOL).
 We all know “Hollywood” has the ageist thing going on so a part of me definitely worries if I’ve already missed the mark.
-I’m not trying to be in front of the camera (except on YouTube) so maybe that’s a good thing, but I feel like the younger you are in the industry the higher the probability of getting hired.
+I’m not trying to be in front of the camera (except on YouTube) so maybe that’s a good thing, but I feel like the younger you are in the industry, the higher the probability of getting hired.
 I still plan to go for it and try, but the worry is definitely there.